socs-kul/socs-kul.github.io/_exercises/1-c-asm-basics.md

 # The C programming language

-In CASS, we will use the C programming language to showcase programming concepts which we then translate to RISC-V assembly.
+In SOCS, we will use the C programming language to showcase programming concepts which we then translate to RISC-V assembly.
 We chose this language because it's widely used in systems programming, its procedural style is not so different from assembly as some other languages (such as object-oriented languages), and it's easy to examine the compiled assembly code using built-in tools of the operating system.